appcelerator-modules/ti.omniture/documentation/session.md

 An _omniture_ module object which represents a tracking session.

-Properties and Variables can be set on the _Ti.Omniture.Session_ object in two ways:
+Properties and variables can be set on the _Ti.Omniture.Session_ object in two ways:

-1. Set Properties and Variables by passing them as a dictionary of key value pairs to the `startSession` method.
+1. Set properties and variables by passing them as a dictionary of key/value pairs to the `startSession` method.
-2. Set Properties and Variables by setting them on the _Ti.Omniture.Session_ object returned by the `startSession` method
+2. Set properties and variables by setting them on the _Ti.Omniture.Session_ object returned by the `startSession` method.

 ## Omniture Resources